 The resulting point of equilibrium is critical to your decision-making because this is the moisture level that the flooring adhesive and finish will “see” over the long term.
-If the expected point of equilibrium isn’t appropriate for the project’s specific flooring application, there is increased risk of a significant flooring failure.
+If the expected point of equilibrium isn’t appropriate for the project’s specific flooring application, there is an increased risk of a significant flooring failure.

 4. The moisture isn’t going to move any faster than it wants to